kaziasifjawwad/java_exercise/java_collection_framework/README.md

     }
 }
 ```
->addFirst() method will add the element at the fist position of the linkedlis,
+>`addFirst()` method will add the element at the fist position of the linkedlis.
-> on the other hand, addLast() will add the element at the last position of the linkedlist.
+> on the other hand, `addLast()` will add the element at the last position of the linked-list.
 > The output will be look like this :

 `Before adding 78 and 656 : [59, 10, 45, 55, 65]` <br>